Mental Health Facilities Deschutes County, OR

 Saint Charles Health System Outpatient Behavioral Health

 Saint Charles Health System Outpatient Behavioral Health is a mental health facility in Deschutes County, OR, located at 2542 Ne Courtney Drive in the 97701 zip code.
 Saint Charles Health System Outpatient Behavioral Health provides outpatient treatment.
-Saint Charles Health System Outpatient Behavioral Health provides behavior modification, cognitive behavioral therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
-Additional services offered by Saint Charles Health System Outpatient Behavioral Health consist of case management, court-ordered outpatient treatment and education services.
+Saint Charles Health System Outpatient Behavioral Health provides trauma therapy, behavior modification and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Additional services offered by Saint Charles Health System Outpatient Behavioral Health consist of diet and exercise counseling, education services and chronic disease/illness management.

 Learn More